NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/server configuration/Confeagle. Automated Analysis of Configuration Vulnerabilities in Web Applications.md

 [[security misconfiguration]] has become a real concern for the security of web applications.
 Misconfiguration may happen at different layers of the web architecture
 - misconfiguration at environment and application levels, are the common ones
+- the application level (business code) has received the least attention so far

 In PHP web applications, the global configuration settings of Apache and PHP could be redefined either
 - at the level of directories (e.g., using `htaccess` files)
 - at the source code level in scripts (e.g., using the `ini_set()` function)

 **Contribution**
-A novel approach to supplement existing web vulnerability analysis techniques by automatically scanning web application directory hierarchy and application source code to ==detect, quantify, and fix configuration vulnerabilities before deployment==
+An approach to supplement existing web vulnerability analysis techniques by scanning web application directory hierarchy and application source code to ==detect, quantify, and fix configuration vulnerabilities before deployment==

 A standard metrics based on the Common Configuration Scoring System (CCSS) can be used to *quantify the severity of configuration* vulnerabilities